Many brands use Google Analytics (we do too!) and rely on Last Click Attribution to categorize and report on where traffic and orders are driven from.

 - Discount Code Mapping rules are then applied to the Modified Last Click Channels.
 The end result of this re-categorization is labeled Daasity Attribution Channel

-- For Professional level customers, you may have integrated a survey solution that includes a post-checkout survey for the purpose of attribution.
+- You may have integrated a survey solution that includes a post-checkout survey for the purpose of attribution.
 The survey results are then applied to any orders that the survey was completed for; this re-categorization would be seen in the Daasity Attribution Channel.